uxillary/synthtax/README.md

 ```

 Open the local URL shown to use the UI.
 Drop some samples in `samples/` and start prompting.
+The interface includes a BPM slider so you can quickly adjust the tempo of the generated mix.

 ## Supported Commands